neuropsychology/Courses/Statistics/R/English/Introduction.md

 Let's take a look at what we have now.
 A classic RStudio window is organized in 4 different panels:

-- **Script**: nothing more than a text editor where we will write and save our script.
+- **Script**: nothing more than a text editor where we will write and save our code.
 - **Console**: here lives the language R, where we can communicate with it.
 - **Environment**: a panel that will display the different variables, dataframes (which are all "objects") that we will create.
 - **Plots and Help**: a panel that will display the plots or the help for functions.